 - 14. Entries-One metallography/microscopy image is permitted per entry. - (a) Supplemental information (e.g., magnification, micron markers, title) not directly on the submitted image will not be considered as part of the judging.
+Conversely, any information added to the image (e.g., markings, text, etc.) will be considered part of the image aesthetic and open for judging.
 However, the micrograph size requirements apply to the submitted entry and not just the image. - 15.
-Micrograph Size-The maximum/minimum acceptable dimensions are 18 inch x 18 inch (46 cm x 46 cm) ±10% and 11 inch x 8.5 inch (22 cm x 28 cm) ±10%, respectively. - 16.
-Mounting-Printed entries should be mounted on a lightweight backing no thicker than 0.25 inch (0.6 cm) or laminated, and should not be framed.
+Identifying information (such as company logo from scanning electron images) should not be on the face of the submission.
+If identifying information is put on the front of the submission, this information will be covered during judging. - 16.
+Micrograph Size-The maximum/minimum acceptable dimensions are 18 inch \times 18 inch (46 cm \times 46 cm) \pm 10% and 11 inch \times 8.5 inch (22 cm \times 28 cm) \pm 10%, respectively.

+17. Mounting-Printed entries should be mounted on a lightweight backing no thicker than 0.25 inch (0.6 cm) or laminated, and should not be framed.